-We are publishing a new report entitled ‘The Value of Volunteering – volunteering in education and productivity in work’.
+We have published a new report entitled ‘The Value of Volunteering – volunteering in education and productivity in work’.

-The report will be launched at a webinar on the 8th January.
-Register now.
+The report was launched at a webinar on the 8th January.

 Education Volunteering – ‘one of the best investments employers can make’